Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 He reasons that cloud providers don't routinely scan blockchain blobs for content as it's computationally expensive and not targeted at decentralized protocols.

-Well, it's because it was rare and so on, right?
+What's because it was rare and so on, right?

-He emphasizes that Bitcoin's permissionless design means users, not developers bear content responsibility.
+He emphasizes that Bitcoin's permissionless design means users, not developers, bear content responsibility.

-Bitcoin's permissionless design means users, not developers bear content responsibility.
+Bitcoin's permissionless design means users, not developers, bear content responsibility.

-And so so here's the thing, right?
+And so here's the thing, right?

-So the question is, let's say that Bitcoin starts to really take over and displace a fear currency, then a government faces a catastrophic reduction in size and power.
+So the question is, let's say that Bitcoin starts to really take over and displace a fear currency.

 Don't give them excuses.